muggy8/improbable/from-me-to-me/zChsWMRx.md

 If anything, it was made of the same stuff as those rings so this thing must have been important right?

-Stepping back, I looked at the shelf again and couldn't help but want to dig through all the stuff on there to see what other oddities I would find but I knew that if I did, I'd definately get in trouble with Mikay later.
+Stepping back, I looked at the shelf again and couldn't help but want to dig through all the stuff on there to see what other oddities I would find but I knew that if I did, I'd definitely get in trouble with Mikay later, and I would receive much more than just a scolding.

-I'm sure I'd be scolded if I snagged Pillow and Cushen but digging through his belongings would likely get me scolded even more or worse... he might even throw me out...
+Unlike being scolded for snagged Pillow and Cushion, digging through his belongings would likely get me scolded even more or worse... he might even throw me out...

 Ya I probably shouldn't be digging through his stuff anymore than I already had.

 Back to the original plan it is.

-Snagging Pillow and Cushen's aquariums, I stealthily made my way back into my room and in hopes of spending the rest of the day playing with them
+Snagging Pillow and Cushion's aquariums, I stealthily made my way back into my room and in hopes of spending the rest of the day playing with them

-Unfortunately, that didn't end up happening as Phanna invaded my room and we ended up fighting over who gets to play with Pillow and Cushen.
+Unfortunately, that didn't end up happening as Phanna invaded my room and we ended up fighting over who gets to play with Pillow and Cushion.

 Of course, we could each play with one of them but playing with both of them is much more fun.

-Pillow and Cushen sometimes would climb on top of each other and other times, they'd race each other.
+Pillow and Cushion sometimes would climb on top of each other and other times, they'd race each other.

 If you were cleaver, you could even chase them around and get them to run into each other and see their reactions.

-They were truly very intresting creatures.
+They were truly very interesting creatures.

 But having only one of them is much less fun than having both.